CUCWD/edx-documentation/en_us/shared/video/prepare_video/obtain_transcript.rst

   transcript to jump to the point in the video where that line is spoken.
 * Learners can show the transcript file as overlaid closed captions for the video by selecting the **CC** icon in the video player’s control bar.
-* You can allow learners to download transcripts so that they can read them offline.
+* You can allow learners to download transcripts so that learners can read the transcripts offline.
 For more information, see :ref:`Enable Video and Transcript Downloads`.

 ****************************
 Obtaining a Video Transcript